garussell/road_trip_planner_be/README.md

 - [ShouldaMatchers](https://github.com/thoughtbot/shoulda-matchers) gem for testing assertions
 - [VCR](https://github.com/vcr/vcr) / [Webmock](https://github.com/bblimke/webmock) to stub HTTP requests in tests to simulate API interactions

+## How to Use
+- Fork/Clone the BE repo
+- `bundle install`
+- `rails s` to start server at `localhost:3000`
+- Hit the endpoints with Postman or your front-end
+- Optionally: visit the front-end repo, fork/clone,
+-   `npm install` then `nmp start` - select `Y` to run on `localhost:3001` for React

 ## Data Structure
 - `data` attribute contains `id=null`, `type="forecast"`, and `attributes`.
 - `attributes` is an object that contains weather information: `current_weather`